MicrosoftDocs/cpp-docs.it-it/docs/cppcx/platform-string-class.md

 ### <a name="return-value"></a>Valore restituito

-Numero di caratteri nell'oggetto in formato stringa corrente.
+Il numero di caratteri nell'attuale `String` oggetto.

 ### <a name="remarks"></a>Note